kizito9898/IT-Documentation/CustomerService/Communication-Best-Practices.md

 - **I start with a friendly, warm tone**
   I greet them by name if I know it.
 I want them to feel like they're talking to someone who genuinely cares.

   > *Hi Sarah, thanks for reaching out.
-I see you’re having trouble with the VPN—let’s take care of that together.*
+I see you’re having trouble with the VPN,let’s take care of that together.*

 - **I introduce myself and what I’ll be doing**